 You probably cannot wait for the temperature to drop after the sweltering October heat.
 However, along with delicious hot chocolate and soft woollen sweaters, winter also brings deadly pollution and smog.
 The latter can seriously affect your precious, delicate skin.

-Moisturizer is always a must for your winter skincare routine, but when combating the effects of smog, you need more.
+Moisturizer is always a must for your winter skincare routine, but when combating the effects of smog with a smog proof skin, you need more.
 Here, we tell you all about maintaining a healthy glow when the mercury drops.

 Having flawless skin depends on your overall health and the environment around you.
 Harmful gases like carbon monoxide, dust particles, pollen, soot, grime, etc. enter through your pores into the deeper layers of your skin, causing extensive damage.
 Furthermore, these gases weaken your immune system and dull your skin.
 Here’s what exactly happens when you are exposed to smog and smoke.